 Detroit Red Wings luxury suites can be booked online today!

-After a few years of struggles, the Red Wings built themselves into a perennial playoff contender, competing (with a lot less competition) for the Stanley Cup.
+After a few years of struggles, the Red Wings built themselves into a perennial playoff contender, competing (with a lot less competition at that time) for the Stanley Cup.
 Their first victory came in 1936 over the Toronto Maple Leafs and they repeated as champions in 1937.
 A third Cup would come in 1943.
 Coming into the fold in 1946 was a young skater named Gordie Howe.
 Developing into a major star, Howe was the centerpiece of the team until his NHL retirement in 1971.
 He would finish his career with 801 goals, the all-time scoring leader at the time.
 Passed only by Wayne Gretzky, Howe is considered one of the best to ever play the game.
-He served as the team captain for several years and was a part of four Stanley Cup winning teams.
+He served as the team captain for several years and was a part of four Stanley Cup winning campaigns.
 Along with teammates Sid Abel and Ted Lindsay, Howe was a member of the famous “Production Line” which churned out goals for the Red Wings game after game.

 The good times in Detroit took a dip in the last years of Howe’s tenure and following his exit.
 While the offensive side of the game was never a problem, defense and goaltending issues plagued the club.
-The team only made the playoffs twice between 1967 and 1983.
+The Red Wings only made the playoffs twice between 1967 and 1983.
 However, the 1983 first round draft choice, a young centerman named Steve Yzerman, would catapult the team back into the limelight.
 Climbing back into the playoff picture, the Red Wings began to add pieces that would prove pivotal in their sustained competitive successes.

 By the mid-90s, the Red Wings had constructed a strong team, captained by Yzerman and featuring players such as Sergei Fedorov, Ray Sheppard, Paul Coffey, Darren McCarty, Vladimir Konstatinov, Niklas Lidstrom, Slava Fetisov, Igor Larionov, Mike Vernon, Chris Osgood, and more.
 Coached by the legendary Scotty Bowman, their efforts culminated in a Stanley Cup victory in 1996 over the Colorado Avalanche and a sweep of the Flyers in the finals the next season.
 Hockeytown was officially back on the map as champions.